NickPerlich/Bettermo/APISpec.md

 ### 3.3.
 Resolve Individual Balance - `/users/{user_id}/pay/{other_user_id}` (POST)

-Adds a transaction between user1 and user2, modifying their current balance.
-This represents user1 paying user2.
+Adds a transaction between user and other_user, modifying their current balance.
+This represents user paying other_user.

 **Request**: